jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

             0x030: Stack:                   # Stack: Stack pointer
             ```
         * ![](../Images/CSAPP/4.5.11-prog-7.png)

             * The pipeline should stall while the ret passes through the decode, execute, and memory stages, injecting three bubbles in the process.
 The PC selection logic will choose the return address as the instruction fetch address once the ret reaches the write-back stage (cycle 7).
         * ![](../Images/CSAPP/4.5.11-prog-7-2.png)
             *  The fetch stage repeatedly fetches the rrmovl instruction following the ret instruction, but then the pipeline control logic injects a bubble into the decode stage rather than allowing the rrmovl instruction to proceed.
 The resulting behavior is equivalent to that shown in Figure 4.60.
             * The key observation here is that there is no way to inject a bubble into the fetch stage of our pipeline.
 On every cycle, the fetch stage reads some instruction from the instruction memory.
+* Looking at the HCL code for implementing the PC prediction logic in Section 4.5.10, we can see that for the ret instruction the new value of the PC is predicted to be valP, the address of the following instruction.
+In our example program, this would be 0x021, the address of the rrmovl instruction following the ret.
+This prediction is not correct for this example, nor would it be for most cases.

     * Load/use hazard
-        * For a load/use hazard, we have already described the desired pipeline opera- tion in Section 4.5.8.
+        * For a load/use hazard, we have already described the desired pipeline operation in Section 4.5.8.
+    * The pipeline can `hold back` an instruction in the decode stage by keeping pipeline register D in a fixed state.
+In doing so, it should also keep pipeline register F in a fixed state, so that the next instruction will be fetched a second time.

     * Mispredicted branches
         *   ```